anamiikajha/OmegaNews/README.md

-# Omega News React
+# OmegaNews
-- Omega News a news website, made using React Js class based components.
+- OmegaNews a news website, made using React Js class based components.
 - It shows the latest news from the different news platforms.
 - It uses newsapi.org API to provide news just by fetching news data from an API endpoint.